Skip to content

 While not all provider tax revenues are dedicated to behavioral health, Proposition 35 (approved by voters in 2024) earmarks a portion of MCO tax revenue for behavioral health facilities, workforce expansion, and other investments in mental health and substance use treatment.
 With H.R.
 1 now law, these investments are at risk because California’s MCO tax is out of compliance with new federal restrictions.

-If provider tax revenues are significantly reduced or eliminated, California will face major budget shortfalls that threaten Medi-Cal coverage and funding streams counties and providers depend on.
+If provider tax revenues are significantly reduced or eliminated, California will face major budget shortfalls that threaten Medi-Cal coverage and funding streams providers depend on.
 The result: less revenue, fewer federal matching dollars, and diminished resources for behavioral health care — particularly in communities that already face barriers to treatment.

 How H.R.
 1 Eligibility and Access Restrictions Will Limit Behavioral Health Coverage for Californians